ProAccess/MakeMyHOAok/HOA Cert Program.md

 Any member's certification status under this program would be verifiable via a website, as for verification of licenses and certifications for professionals and service providers operating under California Department of Consumer Affairs regulation.

 ___

+<a name="multiple-benefits"></a>

-<a name="multiple_benefits"></a>Multiple broad benefits
+Multiple broad benefits
 -----------------------
-[]{#_Toc71296657 .anchor}Benefits described below — particularly those involving reduced costs for the association affecting dues — may motivate CID boards to press directors to engage in the program and maintain their certifications and association ratings that would merit such benefits.
+Benefits described below — particularly those involving reduced costs for the association affecting dues — may motivate CID boards to press directors to engage in the program and maintain their certifications and association ratings that would merit such benefits.
 Thus, association members may be motivated to vote for those candi­dates who are certified to maintain qualifying status and thus help control dues.

 ### Benefits for community associations